Lil Nas X discography

-American rapper and singer-songwriter Lil Nas X has released one studio album, three extended plays (EP), one mixtape, 25 singles (including three as a featured artist), and six promotional singles.
+American rapper and singer-songwriter Lil Nas X has released one studio album, three extended plays (EP), one mixtape, 24 singles (including three as a featured artist), and six promotional singles.
 The release of his country rap single "Old Town Road", achieved viral popularity in early 2019 and climbed the music charts internationally and became diamond certified by November of that same year.
 (Note: Diamond Certified is moving ten million certified units – streaming and sales combined.)
 Lil Nas X released his second EP, titled 7 in 2019 through Columbia Records.
 Two more singles were released from the EP—"Panini" and "Rodeo".
+The former charted at number 5 on the Billboard Hot 100, while the latter peaked within the top 25.
+Both songs were remixed with additional verses from DaBaby and Nas respectively.

 His debut studio album, Montero, was released in 2021 through Columbia Records.
-The album was preceded by the Billboard Hot 100 chart-topping singles "Montero (Call Me by Your Name)" and "Industry Baby", as well as "Sun Goes Down".
+The album was preceded by the Hot 100 chart-topping singles "Montero (Call Me by Your Name)" and "Industry Baby", as well as "Sun Goes Down".
+On the same day as the album, its fourth single, "Thats What I Want", was released, peaking at number 8 on the Hot 100.
+A fifth and final single, "Lost in the Citadel", was also released, peaking at number 60.
+In 2024, "J Christ" was released, which charted at number 69 on the Hot 100.
+That same year, "Light Again!", the lead single to his upcoming second studio album, Dreamboy, was released.
+This was followed up by a series of promotional singles, which preceded the album's second single, "Hotbox", released in 2025.